Ping i525 vs i210: What Are the Differences?

 Forgiveness

-Ping i210 is primarily designed for better players who prioritize feel and control over forgiveness, it still provides a level of forgiveness that can benefit players of all skill levels.
+Ping i210 is primarily designed for better players who prioritize feel and control over forgiveness; it still provides a level of forgiveness that can benefit players of all skill levels.

 Pros: